electron/electron/docs/api/shell.md

 * `fullPath` String

 Show the given file in a file manager.
 If possible, select the file.
+Returns true if the item was successfully shown, false otherwse.

 ### `shell.openItem(fullPath)`